droidix/CnC_Generals_Zero_Hour/README.md

 - introduced the `GAMESPY_DISABLED` preprocessor define to disable code that uses the GameSpy SDK
 - disabled copy protection (by commenting out define `DO_COPY_PROTECTION`)
 - the crash handler is commented out.
 This allows for easier debugging.
+- Some Bugfixes in Load Replay Menu

+### Networking
 - the FPS limit is no longer disabled for LAN games (panning the game window was uncontrollable and trees swayed at ultra speed)
+- Networking can be tested on one machine with new #define ENABLE_FAKE_IP
+- Fix LAN player tooltip
+- Remove Duplicate Serial Check

 ### GameEngineDevice